SCHOOL LIAISON OFFICE

 Joint Base Andrews, Maryland

-The Joint Base Andrews community has a School Liaison available to assist DOD families of employees assigned to Joint Base Andrews with issues or questions concerning schools in Prince George's County, MD.
+The Joint Base Andrews community has a School Liaison available to assist military families of employees assigned to Joint Base Andrews with issues or questions concerning schools in Prince George's County, MD.

 Sending your child to school is compulsory and mandated by law however, how you decide to educate your child is a matter of choice.
 SLO services are designed to address educational issues of children of the Total Force by assisting families in coping with the normal reactions to the stressors related to multiple relocations, deployments and the every-day challenges of military lifestyle.